Generalized quasirandom properties of expanding graph sequencesedding: Generalized random and quasirandom properties with equivalence theorems

-Note that these properties are far not equivalent.
+By Property 0, a generalized random graph sequence is also generalized quasirandom, though it converges more quickly.
 Property~0 was proved in~\cite{Bolla12}, while Property~1 in~\cite{Bolla5}, and Property~2 in~\cite{Bolla10} in a more general framework of the SVD of rectangular arrays of nonnegative entries, they are summarized in~\cite{Bolla13}.
-The basic idea of the proofs is that the adjacency matrix $\A_n$ of a generalized random graph can be decomposed as a deterministic block-matrix $\B_n$ (blown-up of $\PP$ with sizes $n_1 ,\dots ,n_k$) plus a so-called Wigner-noise $\W_n$, see~\cite{Bolla5}.
+The basic idea of the proofs is that the adjacency matrix $\A_n$ of $G_n$ can be decomposed as a deterministic block-matrix $\B_n$ (blown-up of $\PP$ with sizes $n_1 ,\dots ,n_k$) plus a so-called Wigner-noise $\W_n$, see~\cite{Bolla5}.
 The Wigner-noise has spectral norm $O(\sqrt{n})$ almost surely, while the blown-up matrix has as many non-zero eigenvalues of order $n$ as the rank of $\PP$ (in our case, $k$) with eigenvectors that are stepwise constant over $U_1 ,\dots ,U_k$.

-The proof of Property~0 relies on the easy fact that the cut-norm of the step-function graphon assigned to $\W_n$ tends to 0 as $n\to\infty$.
-For the notion of the convergence of a graph sequence to a graphon, see~\cite{Borgs} and Chapter 4 of~\cite{Bolla13}.
 Note that to prove Properties 1 and 2, even the following \textbf{weak balancing condition} suffices: $n\to\infty$ in such a way that $\frac{n_i}{n} \ge c$ $(i=1,\dots ,k )$ with some constant $0<c\le \frac1{k}$.
-Property~3 is the consequence of Property~2, by the the back and forth statements between discrepancy and normalized modularity spectra, see the forthcoming Lemma~\ref{undirect} and Proposition~\ref{thkuj} of Section~\ref{geqra}.
+Property~3 is the consequence of Property~2, by the the back and forth statements between discrepancy and normalized modularity spectra, see Facts~\ref{undirect} and~\ref{thkuj}.